Frequently Asked Questions - Osceola Sod and Irrigation

 How can I prevent lawn diseases in my new sod?

 Preventing diseases starts with proper watering and drainage.
-Overwatering or watering late in the day can leave the lawn susceptible to fungal infections, while underwatering can stress the sod and cause yellowing.
+Overwatering or watering late in the day can leave the lawn susceptible to fungal infections.
 Ensure your irrigation system provides deep watering at the right times to avoid excess moisture sitting on the grass.

 • Regularly monitor your watering schedule.